code16/sharp/docs/guide/testing-with-sharp.md

 ## The `SharpAssertions` trait

 The `Code16\Sharp\Utils\Testing\SharpAssertions` trait is intended to be used in a Feature test.
-It has to be intialized, like this:
+It has to be initialized, like this:

 ```php
 protected function setUp()